 The Securities and Exchange Commission, National Association of Securities Dealers, Inc., Commodity Futures Trading Commission and other agencies extensively regulate the U.S. securities industry.
 Our international operations may be subject to similar regulations in specific jurisdictions.
-We are in the process of registering our subsidiaries, other than eSpeed Markets, Inc., as broker-dealers.
-If we are unsuccessful in completing these registrations, we would have to recognize revenues in a way other than by shared transaction revenues.
-This may negatively affect our revenues.
 Our U.S. subsidiaries are required to comply strictly with the rules and regulations of these agencies.
 As a matter of public policy, these regulatory bodies are responsible for safeguarding the integrity of the securities and other financial markets and protecting the interests of investors in those markets.
 Most aspects of our U.S. broker-dealer subsidiaries are highly regulated, including:

-- o the way we deal with our clients; - o our capital requirements; - o our financial and Securities and Exchange Commission reporting practices; - o required record keeping and record retention procedures;
+o the way we deal with our clien ts; --- ----- ----- ---- ------ ------ ----- ------- ----- o our capital requirements;

+o our financial and Securities and Exchange Commission reporting practices;

+o required record keeping and record retention procedures;